th2-net/th2-crawler/README.md

 The default value is **HOURS**.

 **workAlone: true** - flag that indicates if Crawler works alone or there are a few Crawlers processing the same intervals.
+If it is set to false, Crawler will not try to capture the interval that another Crawler is processing at the moment.

-**sessionAliases: alias1** - aliases that Crawler will search messages by.
+**sessionAliases: [alias1, alias2]** - aliases that Crawler will search messages by.

 ## Example of infra-schema